What is Juvenile Vandalism?

 - Repeat offenders may be sentenced to time in a juvenile detention center.

-Charges for Graffiti
+Punishments for Graffiti

 Florida has recently changed the statute system when it comes to juvenile vandalism in the form of graffiti and altered the penalties as such: